FreeTTSFreeTTS

 ✗ Wrong<audio src="https://example.com/clap.mp3"/>

-✓ RightAudiobook batch does not support inline audio injection.
-Use Timeline mode to chain pre-generated clips, or `mstts:backgroundaudio` for a single underlay track.
+✓ RightInline audio injection isn't supported.
+Use the Timeline to chain pre-generated clips, or `mstts:backgroundaudio` for a single underlay track.

 Pro tips